 If you don’t have the time or inclination to get a pan out to make scrambled eggs (or only have a microwave to hand at the office), then you can do it just as easily in a microwave.
 In fact, if you only want to use one egg, it’s often more efficient.

 Make sure you’re using top kitchen kit with our pick of the best microwaves, tried and tested.
 Check out our scrambled egg recipe collection for foolproof breakfasts and brunches.
+If you are looking to buy a new microwave this month, see our pick of the best Black Friday microwave deals throughout November for tried-and-tested products.

 Learn more about the health benefits of eggs from our nutritionist.